-- the Bathing Water Quality Regulations (SI 79 of 2008) which transposed the new Bathing Waters Directive (2006/7/EC) establishes a new classification system for bathing water quality and require monitoring and management plans to preserve, protect and improve the quality of bathing waters. - the European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations (SI 296 of 2009) which set legally binding objectives for water quality in rivers, or parts of rivers, inhabited by freshwater pearl mussels (Margaritifera) and designated as a Special Area of Conservation to protect those species.
+- the Bathing Water Quality Regulations (SI 79 of 2008) which transposed the new Bathing Waters Directive (2006/7/EC) establishes a new classification system for bathing water quality and require monitoring and management plans to preserve, protect and improve the quality of bathing waters. - the European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations (SI 296 of 2009) which set legally binding objectives for water quality in rivers, or parts of rivers, inhabited by freshwater pearl mussels (Margaritifera margaritifera) and designated as a Special Area of Conservation to protect those species.
 The Regulations also require authorities to take the steps necessary to attain those objectives.
-They also require the Minister for Environment, Heritage and Local Government, subject to consultations, to prepare a programme of measures for the attainment of the ecological objectives in rivers containing protected populations; and to publish a sub-basin management plan for each relevant river. - the Quality of Shellfish Waters Regulations 2006 (SI 268 of 2006) which set water quality requirements, provide for the designation of shellfish growing areas and also for the establishment of pollution reduction programmes for the designated waters in order to support shellfish life and growth.
+They also require the Minister for Environment, Heritage and Local Government, subject to consultations, to prepare a programme of measures for the attainment of the ecological objectives in rivers containing protected populations; and to publish a sub-basin management plan for each relevant river.
+Six are located in the South Eastern RBD. - the Quality of Shellfish Waters Regulations 2006 (SI 268 of 2006) which set water quality requirements, provide for the designation of shellfish growing areas and also for the establishment of pollution reduction programmes for the designated waters in order to support shellfish life and growth.
 The Regulations were amended in 2009 (SI 55 of 2009 and SI 464 of 2009) to designate an additional fifty shellfish waters.
 There are now a total of sixty-four shellfish waters, nationally.
-Six are located in the Shannon IRBD. - the Good Agricultural Practice for Protection of Waters Regulations (SI 101 of 2009), which provide statutory support for good agricultural practice to protect waters against pollution from agricultural sources and include measures aimed at achieving that objective.
+Five are located in the South Eastern RBD. - the Good Agricultural Practice for Protection of Waters Regulations (SI 101 of 2009), which provide statutory support for good agricultural practice to protect waters against pollution from agricultural sources and include measures aimed at achieving that objective.
 These regulations revised and replaced previous regulations made in 2006 and 2007 and provided for strengthened enforcement provisions and for better farmyard management. - amendments to the Urban Waste Water Treatment Regulations 2001 (SI 48 of 2010) which designate an additional 10 sites as Sensitive Areas.
-This brings the total number of sites designated nationally to 43 (16 in Shannon IRBD). - the European Communities (Control Of Dangerous Substances From Offshore Installations) Regulations 2009 (SI 358 of 2009) which provide for the permitting of discharges of certain dangerous substances from offshore installations into the Irish territorial sea by the Minister for Communications, Energy and Natural Resources.
+This brings the total number of sites designated nationally to 43.
+Eleven are located in the South Eastern RBD. - the European Communities (Control Of Dangerous Substances From Offshore Installations) Regulations 2009 (SI 358 of 2009) which provide for the permitting of discharges of certain dangerous substances from offshore installations into the Irish territorial sea by the Minister for Communications, Energy and Natural Resources.
 The Regulations also provide for the preparation of a pollution reduction programme by the Minister.